Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • All mutations identified in the study, including the SETD5 variant, were confirmed as de novo events.

-Relevance for families This early case report documents SETD5 in association with West syndrome and involuntary movements, adding to the range of neurological features reported in the published literature.
+This early case report documents SETD5 in association with West syndrome and involuntary movements.
+It adds to the documented range of neurological features reported in the published SETD5 Syndrome literature.

 2016

-What was studied: Researchers reported the first known familial case of SETD5 loss-of-function mutation -- a mother who carried the variant and passed it to her child -- demonstrating that SETD5 mutations are not always de novo.
+Researchers reported the first known familial case of a SETD5 loss-of-function mutation: a mother who carried the variant and passed it to her child.
+This demonstrated that SETD5 mutations are not always de novo, meaning they don't always arise for the first time in a child.

 • Documented a SETD5 loss-of-function mutation inherited from an affected mother to her child, overturning the assumption that all SETD5 mutations arise de novo.